-Cooksville Farmhouse Inn is located in Southern Wisconsin, 20 minutes from Madison and 2 hours from Chicago.
-The 10 room farmhouse, originally built in Tthe 1850′s, is on the National Register of Historic Places along with most of the entire village.
+Cooksville Farmhouse Inn is located in Southern Wisconsin, 25 minutes from Madison and 2 hours from Chicago.
+The 10 room farmhouse, originally built in the 1850′s, is on the National Register of Historic Places along with most of the entire village.
 Cooksville is a small, rural community of 35 houses that has a rich history.
 It is surrounded by rolling farmland and located on the Badfish Creek.
-Much of the surrounding land was once owned by famous statesman Daniel Webster.
+Much of the nearly land was once owned by famous statesman Daniel Webster.
 The farmhouse is set within a lovely ten-acre restored prairie crisscrossed by paths for walks beside the spring-fed spring in the summer and snow shoeing in the winter.
+Discover 4 handmade bridges over the stream at various points.
+Look for wildlife such as hawks, cranes, geese, snakes (harmless), foxes, raccoons, opossum, deer, rabbits.
 The prairie is fringed by pastures that house our mules.
 Enjoy the quiet, rustic, family-friendly atmosphere of the farmhouse which has a soapstone wood stove and massive free standing fireplace to keep guests cozy when the snow flies, a large deck and stone patio area with sheltered table and chairs for barbecues and outdoor meals in warm weather, as well as great views of the prairie and sunsets.